hermestechlabs/RecruitmentTest/README.md

 ### Platform Choice

-You can create the application as either a web application or mobile application in any of the following platforms:
+You can create the application as either a web application or mobile app in any of the following platforms:

 * Java, PHP, Ruby, Python.
 Node.js or JavaScript for web applications
 * iOS, Android or Windows Mobile for mobile applications